Why Learn German

 Reasons to Learn German (at Whitman)

-Academic: The study of German will open up whole worlds of intellectual, creative, artistic, and musical possibilities.
-Most graduate schools require a second, or even a third, language-and German is one of the most useful.
-There are lots of grant opportunities to study at German Institutions, regardless of your area of study.
-Check with German Department and the Whitman Career Center.
+Academic: The study of German will open up whole worlds of intellectual, creative, artistic and musical possibilities.
+Most graduate schools require a second, or even a third, language, and German is one of the most useful.
+There are lots of grant opportunities to study at German institutions, regardless of your area of study.
+To learn about what's out there for German speakers, talk to the German Studies Department and the Student Engagement Center.

-At Whitman, Second Semester Core features many German authors and philosophers such as Kant, Marx, Kafka, and Nietzsche.
+At Whitman, the Encounters course features many German authors and philosophers, including Kant, Marx, Kafka and Nietzsche.
 In general, German will be a particularly helpful language for any of your academic endeavors at Whitman College.